carlbrown/PDKeychainBindingsController/README.md

 I thought this class would potentially be useful to other people, so I'm making it its own module for release under an MIT license.

+**WARNING**: This code still has a lot of debugging info in it, so if you don't want passwords to be printed to the console, take the NSLog's out.
+(I'm working on cleaning it up)